ivokabel/ivokabel.github.io/_drafts/2018-01-10-chapter-2-smooth-refraction-approximation-layered-model.md

 ## Overall Model Description

 At first sight, my layered model doesn't differ very much from the WWL model, but it contains *incremental/important* improvements, which solve *some/critical?/various/several* problems of the previous model and offers a rigorous formulation of the model consistent with radiometry*/(BSDF)* framework and Monte Carlo theory.
-Namely, the changes are:
+Namely, the improvements are:

-- For refraction it uses **geometric normal** instead of micro-facet's one for better approximation.
+- Using **geometric normal** for refraction instead of micro-facet's one.
-- Adds the missing compensation of **solid angle (de-)compression** effects in both evaluation and sampling -- this solves the energy conservation problem and incorrect sampling PDF leading to a biased Monte-Carlo estimator.
+- Adding the missing compensation of **solid angle (de-)compression** effects in both evaluation and sampling -- solves the energy conservation problem and incorrect sampling PDF leading to a biased Monte-Carlo estimator.
-- **Optimizes the sampling** routine.
+- The **sampling routine optimization**.

 Formally, I denote the outer and inner layer [BSDFs](https://en.wikipedia.org/wiki/Bidirectional_scattering_distribution_function) (parameters of the whole model) $f_{s1}^{\ast}\left(x,\omega_{i}\rightarrow\omega_{o}\right)$ and $f_{s2}^{\ast}\left(x,\omega_{i}\rightarrow\omega_{o}\right)$ respectively, where $x$ is the surface point at which the model is evaluated, $\omega_{i}$ is the incident light direction, and $\omega_{o}$ is the outgoing light direction.
 In the following text I will omit the surface point $x$ from the notation and sometimes also the direction parameters for clarity.
 Note that in the original paper those BSDFs were denoted without asterisk and with $r$ subscript to *signal* that they are just reflective [BRDFs](https://en.wikipedia.org/wiki/Bidirectional_reflectance_distribution_function) rather than BSDFs: $f_{r1}$ and $f_{r2}$.